Panel Flying Impressions

 Do you need Aileron trim, or not?
 Where should I mount my switches?
 What about Ruder Trim?

 Yes, Aileron Trim is worth it.
-The RV-10 exhibits quite a bit of imbalance in aileron as loads and fuel supply change.
+The RV-10 exhibits quite a bit of imbalance in aileron as loads and fuel supply change...more than I thought it would, and more than my previous planes I've flown.
+It has longer tanks that are less "deep" front to rear.
 I didn't think I'd need it, but bought it just in case.
 My old Beech didn't need it at all.
 The -10 will benefit from it...definitely.
 Sure, you can fly with the autopilot and it won't matter as much, but you may as well take some of the pressure off your AP servos too.
-I don't yet have rudder trim, but I'm kicking myself for not adding it earlier.
-I do intend to add it.
+After 200+ hours, I finally added rudder trim, but I'm kicking myself for not adding it earlier.
+It is a very simple system, doesn't cost a lot to install, and really makes those long X/C flights more comfortable.
 I find that a trim block does work, but since it only works perfectly at one speed, I get too much correction on descent, and too little in lower speed cruise.
-Add it before you paint and pull your tail wires!
+Add rudder trim before you paint and pull your tail wires!
 As for switches, don't bother with a panel mounted trim switch for anything but rudder.
 You'll want the aileron trim and elevator trim on your stick grips.
 My panel switch for elevator trim has been used ONCE....to test it.

 What functions should I put on my stick switches?